 Having dropped straight out of college, I never ever got a “9-5 job” nor do I ever plan on.
 I dropped out mainly because a degree wasn’t going to help achieve the goals I wanted out of life.
 I didn’t want to spend the greatest years of my life leading a life that felt like a lie.

-When I started traveling I didn’t start out with a lot of savings, coming from a middle-class Indian family, I had barely 200$ that I saved over birthdays and Christmas as my startup capital.
+For starters, when I started traveling I didn’t start out with a lot of savings, coming from a middle-class Indian family, I had barely 200$ that I saved over birthdays and Christmas as my startup capital.
 My goal was to pay for my travels by making money while traveling, instead of the usual “make money, save and then travel.” that’s more common

 Every day I get so many messages from old friends from high school, they usually go along the lines of “OMG! you are so lucky” and later the questions are always the same